jsenv/core/docs/testing/testing.md

 ### measureDuration

+> When true, execution duration will be measured and will appear in logs and execution result.

+This option adds `startMs`, `endMs` properties on every execution result inside `planResult`.

 If you don't pass this option, the default value will be:

 ```js
 true
 ```

-When true, logs will contain each execution duration and `startMs`, `endMs` properties will be available on every execution result inside `planResult`.

 ### captureConsole

+> When true, execution logs will be captures and will appear in logs and execution result.

+This option add `platformLog` property on every execution result inside `planResult`.

 If you don't pass this option, the default value will be:

 ```js
 true
 ```

-When true, logs will contain each execution logs and `platformLog` property will be available on every execution result inside `planResult`.

 ### projectPath